Jabrayil: Restoration of Azerbaijani control

 In 2017, the Zoravor Surb Astvatsatsin (St. Mary's) Armenian church was opened at the Armenian military base in Jabrayil.
 Construction of the church drew condemnation from Azerbaijan's Ministry of Foreign Affairs.
 In March 2021, BBC journalist Jonah Fisher visited the site of the church using geolocation and observed no trace of it remained.
 When he asked the police escort what happened to the church, the latter initially said that the church was "destroyed during the war" but then when confronted with the fact that videos clearly showed the church was still intact when the area had come under Azerbaijani control, he said that "they [Armenians] destroyed it themselves".
 When Fisher showed the images to Head of Foreign Policy Affairs Department of the Presidential Administration Hikmet Hajiyev saying "the church has been destroyed", Hajiyev replied "because it's a proper geolocation I don't know, I need to check", then adding that "in Jabrayil never ever Armenian lived [sic]" and that "building any religious site of changing any religious character of the region is a violation of international humanitarian law," and then changed the subject to the destruction of Azerbaijani cities by Armenians.

 In early February 2021, foreign ambassadors accredited to Azerbaijan, military attachés and heads of international organizations visited Jabrayil.
 They, in particular, visited the destroyed House of Culture and the cemetery.
 In September 2021, the British company Chapman Taylor won a tender to prepare a draft master plan for Jabrayil.
 In October of the same year, on the anniversary of Azerbaijan regaining control of the city, President Ilham Aliyev laid the foundation stone for the central district hospital, school, and the first apartment block.
+First residents returned to the city in September 2024.
+Construction of the second and third residential quarters, as well as a mosque, started in October 2025.